 Integration

-For the beta version of the protocol the access to Quantum is permissioned.
-Every permissioned protocol is given an AUTH_KEY and RPC Endpoint to communicate with quantum layer rpc endpoint.
+For the beta version of the protocol, access to Quantum is permissioned.
+Every permissioned protocol is given an AUTH_KEY and RPC Endpoint to communicate with the quantum layer RPC endpoint.
 To get whitelisted and get your key reach out to @garvit_electron or @utsavjnn on Telegram.

 Proving Schemes Supported

-Install npm package in your project
+Install quantum-sdk package in your project

 npm i quantum-sdk